 During the investigation at Deane it was found that a chalice which had been in the custody of Adam Hulton, Esq., had been stolen.
 Lambert Heaton claimed a chalice and suit of mass vestments, which were in the church, as heirlooms.
 It would appear that these were the chalice and vestments provided by Richard Heaton for use in the chapel of timber dedicated to the Holy Trinity and St.Anne.
 It is interesting also to read that a "chalese" and vestments were found in "ye custodie of Sir James Laithwaite," who was described as "our Lady's prest."

-It is suggested that this chalice and vestments were those claimed by Lambert Heaton, and that James Laithwaite was chaplain to the Heaton family- "Sir" was a curtesy title.
-Assuming that Lambert Heaton's claim was allowed, it would appear that the remaining chalice was the one with the mark of 1547 still in our possession.
+It is suggested that this chalice and vestments were those claimed by Lambert Heaton, and that James Laithwaite was chaplain to the Heaton family- "Sir" was a courtesy title.